ethereum/go-ethereum/content/docs/tools/Clef/CliqueSigning.md

 INFO [06-16|22:26:44.313] Op approved DEBUG[06-16|22:26:45.317] Served account_signData                  reqid=4 duration=1.010612774s
 ```

-This might be a bit over-the-top security-wise, and may cause problems if, for some reason, a clique-deadlock needs to be resolved by rolling back and continuing on a side-chain.
+This might be a bit over-the-top, security-wise, and may cause problems if, for some reason, a clique-deadlock needs to be resolved by rolling back and continuing on a side-chain.
 It is mainly meant as a demonstration that rules can use Javascript and statefulness to construct very intricate signing logic.

 ## TLDR quick-version

 Creation and attestation is a one-off event:
 ```sh
 ## Create the rules-file
 cat << END > rules.js